UnbendableStraw/homepod-restore/README.md

 1. IN ORDER: Place and keep your HomePod upside down.
 Then, connect the adapter to the homepod.
 Then, plug the usb cable into computer.
 Only then, can you plug power into homepod.

 * It is important you do this in order.
-Leave upside down.
+Keep pod upside down.
 USB to PC first.
-Then Power to Pod.
+Then power to pod.

-* Some macs will have accessory connect prompts along the way, Allow them! (pay attention to ones while running restore process too)
+* Some macs will have "Allow Accessory to Connect" prompts along the way, Allow them!
+Pay attention to more prompts while running restore process, too.

-2. run the following, replacing YOUR.ipsw with the location of your .ipsw file.
-You can also drag your .ipsw file into your terminal window to populate it's path.
+2. Run the following three commands one at a time, replacing YOUR.ipsw with the location of your .ipsw file.
+You can drag your .ipsw file from Finder into your Terminal window to populate it's path.

 ```
 gaster pwn